Download Our 2022 PPC Management PDF Guide

 This is the guiding principle used to cluster keywords in a single ad group.
 The end result is a tightly themed ad group with relevant keywords, meaningful ad copy and matching landing page.

-Some experts suggest creating single keyword ad groups as this practice allows control at a granular level and improves Google AdWords management efficiency.
+Some experts suggest creating single keyword ad groups as this practice allows control at a granular level and improves Google Ads management efficiency.
 Using single keyword ad groups is a great way to make sure keywords match search terms, serve targeted ads, increase click-through rates and improve Quality Score.
 However, be sure to use different match types in that ad group for best results.

 High search volume terms should be treated with more care because they will be generating the maximum number of impressions and clicks.
 Even if they fit in ad groups with other keywords, you should consider creating separate ad groups for them so that you can keep a close eye on them and manage them better.
 The same goes for profitable brand terms that perform well – consider having separate ad groups or campaigns for them.